 Some consumers have reported that cane sugar caramelizes better than beet sugar.
 Very experienced users claim beet sugar burns quicker to black making it harder to work with it than cane sugar.
 Reports that there is a slight difference in baking performance have also been made.
 Again, these culinary differences are undetectable by the vast majority of consumers.

 In a second study, researchers compared foods made with beet and cane sugars.
-They concluded that significant differences between the sugar sources were identified when incorporated to simple syrup.
+They concluded that significant differences between the sugar sources were identified when incorporated into simple syrup.
 No difference was observed in sugar cookies, pudding, whipped cream, and iced tea.

-Why are Sugars Blended?
+Why Are Cane & Beet Sugars Blended?

 United Sugars Corp (United) is the nation’s second largest marketer of refined sugar.
 It provides beet & cane sugar, distributing almost 25% of the total refined sugar in the country.
-United is a cooperative owned by 3 producers: American Crystal (beet sugar), Minn-Dak Farmers Coop (beet sugar) and US Sugar Corp. (cane sugar).
+United is a cooperative owned by 3 producers: American Crystal (beet sugar), Minn-Dak Farmers Coop (beet sugar), and US Sugar Corp. (cane sugar).
 Top brand: Crystal Sugar.

 Cargill claims to be the leading marketer of refined sugar in the country.
 It sells and distributes cane & beet sugar from the U.S. and Mexico, representing the following sugar producers: Louisiana Sugar Refining (cane sugar), Southern Minnesota Beet Sugar Coop, Spreckels Sugar Co. (beet sugar), Wyoming Sugar Co. (beet sugar), Zucarmex (cane sugar from Mexico), and other producers from Mexico.
 Top Brand: Café Delight.